benbalter/benbalter.github.com/_posts/2013-12-30-data-user-experience.md

 ### Optimizing for the user

-All experiences — government experience especially — should be optimized for the consumer, not for the publisher, regardless of format or internal politics.

-The General Services Administration, much to their credit, has begun a "[First Fridays](http://www.usability.gov/how-to-and-tools/guidance/gsa-first-fridays-program.html)" usability testing program, which is the tangible result of a much larger and much needed effort to educate publishers of government information as to the importance of and necessity for a purposful commitment to user experience.
+All experiences — government experience especially — should be optimized for the consumer, not for the publisher, regardless of format or internal politics, and the General Services Administration, much to their credit, has begun a "[First Fridays](http://www.usability.gov/how-to-and-tools/guidance/gsa-first-fridays-program.html)" usability testing program, which is the tangible result of a much larger and much needed effort to educate publishers of government information as to the importance of and necessity for a purposful commitment to user experience.

 ### A format-agnostic experience